gbfragoso/Prolog2c/README.md

 # Compiling
 gcc -o teste pcode.c rpn2pci.c main.c

+# Limitation
+This implementation of  converter does not accept unnary operators.

 # Example
 1. Open logic2rpn.pl to generate rpn for logic expressions or open expr2rpn to generate arithmetic expressions;
 2. Query: "run(['(',0,&,1,')'])." for logic or "run(['(',2,+,2,')'])." for math; (Note ' ' surrounding the brackets inside list)